-Over the last 40 years a series of reintroduction projects have been developed to establish new wild Whooping Crane populations in North America.
-The projects have had varying success, but as each project builds on previous attempts we are learning what techniques work most effectively.
+Over the last 40 years, the International Crane Foundation and our partners have developed a series of reintroduction projects to establish new, wild Whooping Crane populations in North America.
+The projects have varied in success, but as each project builds on previous attempts, we learn what techniques work most effectively.

-Today, as a result of years of dedication, two additional Whooping Crane populations have been established.
-The first, numbering around 100 birds, migrate through the eastern United States; while the second, a non-migratory flock on the species’ historic range in southern Louisiana, numbers approximately 49 individuals.
-In 2006 and 2016 the first wild chicks successfully fledged in these reintroduced populations – symbols of hope for the future of Whooping Crane conservation.
+Today, as a result of years of dedication, two additional Whooping Crane populations are established.
+The first population migrates through the eastern United States, while the second is a non-migratory population on the species’ historic range in southern Louisiana.
+In 2006 and 2016, the first wild chicks successfully fledged in these reintroduced populations – symbols of hope for the future of Whooping Crane conservation.

 Florida Non-Migratory Population

-Under the guidance of the Whooping Crane Recovery Plan, in 1993 biologists began a project to reintroduce Whooping Cranes to Florida.
-The cranes were raised in captivity by adult Whooping Cranes, or by biologists dressed in crane costumes to prevent the birds from imprinting incorrectly (biologists learned this lesson from initial reintroduction efforts in Idaho twenty years earlier – see right side bar).
-This population was non-migratory, because the cranes were released in Florida and never taught a migration route.
+Under the guidance of the Whooping Crane Recovery Plan in 1993, biologists began a project to reintroduce Whooping Cranes to Florida.
+The cranes were raised in captivity by adult Whooping Cranes or biologists dressed in crane costumes to prevent the birds from imprinting incorrectly.
+Biologists learned this lesson from initial reintroduction efforts in Idaho twenty years earlier.
+See the right sidebar for more on the Idaho project.
+This population was non-migratory because the cranes were released in Florida and never taught a migration route.

-In 2002, a pair from this flock hatched and fledged a chick – the first wild Whooping Crane chick to hatch from this reintroduction effort and the first in the United States since 1939.
+In 2002, a pair from this flock hatched and fledged chick.
+This historic hatch was the first wild Whooping Crane hatch in the United States since 1939.
 However, reproduction was slower than anticipated, and mortality rates were high, primarily due to predation.
-Drought and development were additional factors affecting this population, and as a result reintroduction efforts in Florida ended in 2008 and approximately 14 Whooping Cranes remain in Florida.
+Drought and development were additional factors affecting this population, and as a result, reintroduction efforts in Florida ended in 2008.